 Perform an on-line reindex.
 Vivid Trace is ready for use after the re-index operation finishes.

 Premise and Concepts

 Vivid Trace finds and maps out related issues and presents visualizations of the resulting trace information.
 Think of task dependencies, work breakdown structures, and blocked issues: You can use Vivid Trace to search, discover, visualize, and report on issues and their relationships.

-Range of Traceable Project Artifacts: The Vivid Trace proposition is traceability between project artifacts, currently defined as issues inside JIRA.
-Source code commits, test case information, Confluence objects, and other project artifacts housed in systems outside of JIRA are not within direct range at this time (See the Product Roadmap for planned expansions).
-Vivid Trace excels at searching for linked project artifacts as long as those artifacts are JIRA issues.
+Range of Traceable Project Artifacts: The Vivid Trace proposition is traceability between project artifacts, currently defined as issues inside a single JIRA instance.
+Source code commits, test case information, Confluence objects, issues in multiple JIRA instances, and other project artifacts are slated to come into direct range in ensuing releases during 2018 (see Product Roadmap).

 To use Vivid Trace well you need to be aware of the following concepts.

 - Issue: JIRA issues.
 Likely representing work artifacts in your projects.